DIDSR/calzone/README.md

 - Boostrapping for confidence intervals for each calibration metrics
 - Prevelance adjustment to account for prevalance change between enriched data and population data.
 - Multiclass extension by 1-vs-rest or top-class only

+_To accurately assess the calibration of machine learning models, it is essential to have a comprehensive and representative dataset with sufficient coverage of the prediction space.
+The calibration metrics are not meaningful if the dataset is not representative of true intended population._

 ## Installation